Domestic violence suspect is fatally stabbed with golf club after victim's mother, sister come to her aid in South Pasadena

 According to sheriff's homicide detectives, an investigation indicated that while the intruder "was in the process of beating and choking the female victim, her mother and sister came to her aid.
 During the struggle, the suspect was stabbed and beaten with a golf club."

-The man's estranged girlfriend was released from a hospital after being treated for facial injuries, authorities said.
+The man's estranged girlfriend was taken to a hospital and treated for facial injuries, authorities said.
+She was later released from the medical facility.

-Domestic violence suspect is fatally stabbed with golf club after victim's mother, sister come to her aid in South Pasadena
+Anyone with information about the incident is urged to call the sheriff's Homicide Bureau at (323) 890-5500.